valancej/documentation/_general/account/organizations.md

 ![Adding a project to a team]({{ site.baseurl }}/images/administration/add_project_to_team.png)

-## Importing projects from personal account
+## Importing projects from a personal account

 All organization owners and managers have the option to import projects from their personal account.